leylasrknt/HTS_Analysis/README.md

 # HTS Analysis (BULK RNA SEQ)
-## SRA Data Download Script
-This Bash script is designed to automate the process of downloading sequencing data from the Sequence Read Archive (SRA).
-It utilizes the fasterq-dump tool from the NCBI SRA Toolkit to efficiently download SRA files and split them into fastq files.

-How to Use:
-Set SRA File:
-Replace your_sra_file.sra with the actual name of the SRA file you want to download.

-Set Output Directory:
-Replace /path/to/your/output_directory with the desired directory where you want to save the downloaded fastq files.

 Run the Script:
 Execute the script, and it will automatically download the specified SRA file, split it into fastq files, and save them in the specified output directory.
 1. **[SRA_download_file.sh](https://github.com/leylasrknt/HTS_Analysis/blob/main/SRA_download_file.sh):** This script automates the process of downloading sequencing data from the Sequence Read Archive (SRA), a publicly available repository of high-throughput sequencing data.